JosepMariaBlasco/rexx-parser/TreeAPI.md

 parser  = .Rexx.Parser~new(file, source)
 ```

 We can now retrieve a representation of the parser program by using the `package` method.

 ![Syntax diagram for the package method of the Rexx.Parser class](img/Rexx.Parser.package.svg)

 ```
 package = parser~package
 ```

+The `package` method of the `Rexx.Parser` class returns a `Rexx.Package` object, containing a high-level syntactical representation of our just parsed program.

+## Accessing the prolog